 For the best u-pick strawberries, we advise coming to our fields as soon you can after we announce they are open.
 Not sure how to find out?
 If in doubt it’s always best to check here, our Facebook page, or give us a call in the store to get the latest news on availability and conditions.

-Our strawberry fields will be open and staffed 7AM-5PM during the strawberry season.
+Our strawberry fields will be open and staffed 7AM-5PM starting 6/26, during the strawberry season.
 Please park in the designated areas and make your way down to the fields as marked.
-Please PAY BEFORE PICKING.
-You will be given container/s, no need to bring your own.

 Please respect the Rulfs property, our employees, and the rules for u-pick - we want everyone to enjoy their berry picking experience with us and stay safe!